alexrvarela/SwiftTweener/README.md

 ![Handlers](https://raw.githubusercontent.com/alexrvarela/SwiftTweener/master/Gifs/handlers.gif)

-You can pause, resume and remove tweens:
+You can pause, resume and remove existing tweens:

 For all existing tweens:
 ```swift